Carmine Galante: Assassination

-The New York crime families were alarmed at Galante's brazen attempt to take over the narcotics market.
-Genovese crime family boss Frank Tieri began contacting Cosa Nostra leaders to build a consensus for Galante's murder, even obtaining approval from the retired Joseph Bonanno.
-In 1979, they received a boost when the official boss, Rastelli, sought Commission approval to kill Galante.
+The Five Families of New York were alarmed at Galante's brazen attempt to take over the narcotics market.
+Genovese family boss Frank Tieri began contacting other mob leaders to build a consensus for Galante's murder, even obtaining approval from the retired Bonanno.
+In 1979, they received a boost when the Bonnano family's official boss, Rastelli, sought Commission approval to kill Galante.
 Joseph Massino, a Bonanno soldier loyal to Rastelli, relayed the request to the Commission, which swiftly approved a contract on Galante.

 On July 12, 1979, Galante was killed just as he finished eating lunch on an open patio at Joe and Mary's Italian-American Restaurant at 205 Knickerbocker Avenue in Bushwick, Brooklyn.
-He was dining with Leonard Coppola, a Bonanno capo and staunch Galante loyalist, and restaurant owner/cousin Giuseppe Turano, a Bonanno soldier.
+He was dining with Leonard Coppola, a Bonanno captain and staunch Galante loyalist, and restaurant owner/cousin Giuseppe Turano, a Bonanno soldier.
 Also sitting at the table were Galante's Sicilian bodyguards, Baldassare Amato and Cesare Bonventre.
-At 2:45 pm, three ski-masked men entered the restaurant, walked into the patio, and opened fire with shotguns and handguns.
-Galante, Turano, and Coppola were killed instantly.
+At 2:45 pm, three men wearing balaclavas entered the restaurant, walked to the patio and opened fire with shotguns and handguns.
+Galante, Turano and Coppola were killed instantly.
 A picture of the murdered Galante showed a cigar still in his mouth.
 Amato and Bonventre, who had done nothing to protect Galante, were left unharmed.
 The gunmen then ran out of the restaurant.

 Aftermath

 The Archdiocese of New York refused to allow a funeral mass for Galante due to his notoriety.
-Galante was buried at Saint John's Cemetery in Middle Village, Queens.
+He was buried at Saint John's Cemetery in Middle Village, Queens.
 In 1984, Bonventre was found murdered in a New Jersey warehouse, allegedly to guarantee his silence in the Galante murder.
-On January 13, 1987, Anthony Indelicato was sentenced to 40 years in prison, as a defendant in the Commission trial, for the Galante, Coppola, and Turano murders.
+On January 13, 1987, Anthony Indelicato was sentenced to forty years in prison, as a defendant in the Commission trial, for the Galante, Coppola and Turano murders.